petrovicrgoran/MobileManipulatorWheelForces/README.md

-# Analytic Solutions For Wheel Mobile Manipulator Supporting Forces
+# Analytic Solutions For Wheeled Mobile Manipulator Supporting Forces
 The repository contains Simulink model and MATLAB code for calculation of the supporting forces in 4-wheeled mobile manipulator per the proposed approach in:

 https://ieeexplore.ieee.org/document/9762293